cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 CockroachDB only supports `SERIALIZABLE` isolation.

-The leveling language of the SQL specification defines `SERIALIZABLE` as the highest, i.e. the strongest isolation level.
-It guarantees that the following phenomena *will NOT* occur in a transaction:
+The SQL specification defines `SERIALIZABLE` as the highest, i.e. the strongest isolation level that guarantees that the effect of SQL transactions that overlap in time is the same as had they not overlapped in time.

+ `SERIALIZABLE` isolation guarantees that the following phenomena *will NOT* occur in a transaction:

 1. Non-repeatable reads
 2. Phantom reads